Join our Board of Directors

 - At least one (1) year of administrative experience in a non-profit or corporate setting

-- Post-secondary degree/diploma in a related field (research, social work, social services, women’s studies, business administration, or other equivalent education)
+- Post-secondary degree/diploma in a related field (social work, social services, community services, women’s studies, business administration, or equivalent education)

 - Ability to work independently and within a goal-driven team